4. CALYPSO Parameters

 4.3.
 Analysis of Results

-CALYPSO calculations typically generate a large number of structures.
-It is necessary to devise a versatile tool for data analyses.
+CALYPSO calculations often generate a large number of structures.
+Therefore, it is essential to have a versatile tool for efficient data analysis.

-Here we develop CALYPSO ANALYSIS KIT (CAK) allowing automatic structure analysis.
+Introducing the CALYPSO ANALYSIS KIT (CAK), a tool designed for automatic structure analysis.

 > cd path-to-calculation/results